panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 What's great is the you can easily reuse the `calculate()` function to support multiple operations by providing different functions as an argument.

 What's interesting is that in the invocation `calculate(sum, 0, [1, 2, 4])`, the function supplied as an argument is also called [callback](/javascript-callback/) function.

+*Challenge: does the array object in JavaScript has a higher-order method similar to `calculate(operation, initialValue, numbers)`?
+Write your guess in a comment below!*

 ## 3. Examples of higher-order functions